Duo Authentication for macOS Logon

 If auto-push is disabled or if you click the Cancel button on the Duo Prompt, you can select a different device from the drop-down at the top (if you've enrolled more than one) or select any available factor to verify your identity to Duo:

-- Call Me: Perform phone callback authentication.
+- Phone Call: Perform phone callback authentication.

 - Passcode: Log in using a passcode generated with Duo Mobile, received via SMS, generated by your hardware token, or provided by an administrator.

 To have a new batch of SMS passcodes sent to you click the Send me new codes button.
 You can then authenticate with one of the newly-delivered passcodes.

 Duo Authentication for macOS does not support remembered devices at this time.